-Please note: the signing of the agreement will take place at approximately 13h00 today (12 September 2012) in Ballroom East at the Cape Town International Convention Centre.
+International Aquarium Congress 2012 gives a note: The signing of the agreement will take place at approximately 13h00 today (10 September 2018) in Ballroom East at the Cape Town International Convention Centre.

-On 12 September 2012 Two Oceans Aquarium Managing Director Dr Patrick Garratt and Mr Robert Calcagno, Chief Executive Officer of the Institut Océanographique in Monaco, will sign a formal partnership agreement between the two organisations.
+On 12 September 2018 Two Oceans Aquarium Managing Director Dr Patrick Garratt and Mr Robert Calcagno, Chief Executive Officer of the Institut Océanographique in Monaco, will sign a formal partnership agreement between the two organizations.
 The five-year agreement will see the two facilities working closely together in the fields of research, animal husbandry, conservation, education and awareness, communication and personnel training.

 The partnership is a means to further ties between the Principality of Monaco and South Africa.
 Said Calcagno: “Created to appreciate, understand and protect the oceans, the Oceanographic Institute founded by Prince Albert Ist of Monaco began contributing in 1910 to the development of modern oceanography.
 Today, the Institute is a dynamic, determined player, actively engaged in international cooperation.
 This is why we are particularly pleased to start this partnership with the Two Oceans Aquarium.
 The goal of the agreement is to consolidate the relationship between our institutions in the fields of oceanography and marine biodiversity, based on specific projects and issues linked to each establishment, such as sharks, turtles, sunfish, corals, marine bio-discovery and ocean acidification.”